jhogoforbroke/ng-class-on-mobile/README.md

 ![header](https://github.com/jhogoforbroke/ng-class-on-mobile/blob/master/examples/ngclass-img-responsive-ilustrator.png)

-[AngularJS](http://angularjs.org/) directive for change the class of a element if the device that is accessing is a _mobile device
+[AngularJS](http://angularjs.org/) directive to change the class of an element if the device accessing it is a mobile device

 # ngClass On Mobile
-> a simple way to help you make you page responsive in all devices. **in a angular way!**
+> a simple way to help you make your page responsive in all devices. **in a angular way!**

-Sometimes is harder with the **same style** create a uniform, funcional and beatyfull layout for all render sizes and several devices.
-And even media query wouldn't help, because it is not enough be based on the screen size for to get the best user experience for a specific device.
+Sometimes it's harder to create a uniform, functional and beautiful layout with the **same style** for all render sizes and several devices.
+Even media query wouldn't help, because it's not enough to rely on the screen size or media types to get the best user experience for each specific device.

 ## How to use it